 Claptrap (Borderlands series)

 Claptrap is the only entry on my list that’s been a playable hero, a supporting character, and a villain.
 Not only that, but he has failed spectacularly and hilariously in each role.
-Whether it’s trying to lend you assistance during a mission, unleashing his ultimate skill as you control him, or trying to take over Pandora, Claptrap will inevitably screw it up somehow.
+Whether it’s trying to lend you assistance during a mission, unleashing his ultimate skill as you control him, or trying to take over the planet Pandora, Claptrap will inevitably screw it up somehow.
 Oddly enough, he’s still a plucky little robot that makes everything in the borderlands so much more enjoyable, despite living a life of constant disappointment.

 Jack Baker (Resident Evil 7)

 Resident Evil 7 was a much-needed return to form for Capcom’s horror franchise.
 It’s a terrifying game that features more than a few memorable encounters with some totally twisted creatures, and Jack is the most nerve-wracking of them all.
 Seemingly unkillable, papa Baker occasionally pops up to chase and scare the crap out of you through the game’s early, and best, hours.
-His big line, “Welcome to the family, son” may have been memed to Hell and back, but my memories of fleeing from Jack Baker are still ones I try to avoid thinking of when it’s dark.
+His big line, “Welcome to the family, son” may have been memed to Hell and back, but my memories of fleeing from Jack Baker are still ones I try to avoid thinking of when it’s dark outside.

 Needles Kane (Twisted Metal series)